Certification of modular Galois representations: Abstract

 \section{Abstract}

 We show how the output of the algorithm to compute modular Galois representations described in \cite{Moi} can be certified.
-We give tables of such Galois representations obtained thanks to an improved version of this algorithm, including representations modulo primes up to $31$ and representations attached to a newform with non-rational (but of course algebraic) coefficients, which had never been done before.
+We have used this process to compute certified tables of such Galois representations obtained thanks to an improved version of this algorithm, including representations modulo primes up to $31$ and representations attached to a newform with non-rational (but of course algebraic) coefficients, which had never been done before.
 These computations take place in the Jacobian of modular curves of genus up to $26$.
+The resulting data are available on the author's \href{http://www2.warwick.ac.uk/fac/sci/maths/people/staff/mascot/galreps}{webpage}.